 Getting There, Parking and Where You Can Go at Morro Strand State Beach

 Getting there is easy!
-Drop down from North County to Morro Bay via scenic Hwy 41 going straight at the stop sign.
-Take the Hwy 41 Exit and turn left if approaching along Hwy 1 from San Luis Obispo or South County.
-Either way you’ll continue under the Highway 1 overpass.
+Drop down from North County to Morro Bay via scenic Hwy 41 going straight at the stop sign or take the Hwy 41 Exit off the 101.
+Turn away from Hwy 41 onto Atascadero Road and continue under the Highway 1 overpass.
 Keep going straight past Morro Bay High School and you will soon see a large turnout perfect for parking your rig.

 The beach access is just a few hundred feet to the west of the parking area.
 The sand is deep through the access area, but soon firms up as you mosey onto the wide-open expanse of Morro Strand State Beach.